kevin-cantwell/zlib/README.md

 I couldn't find a command-line tool for decompressing and compressing zlib data, so I wrote my own.
 That's about the long and short of it.

+_Update_: Someone noted that [`pigz`](https://formulae.brew.sh/formula/pigz) exists and can do zlib compression with `pigz -z`.
+Nice!

 ## Installation

+Download a [release](https://github.com/kevin-cantwell/zlib/releases)  or install the latest directly using Go:

 `go install github.com/kevin-cantwell/zlib/cmd/zlib@latest`